Keep our news free from ads and paywalls by making a donation to support our work!

 Berek argued that imposing “such a solution would burden employers and contractors with about 5-7 billion zloty” in additional costs.

-Berek also noted that contracts to carry out specific tasks are often a preferred form of employment in certain sectors, such as the arts and creative industries.
+Berek also noted that specific-task contracts are often a preferred form of employment in certain sectors, such as the arts and creative industries.

 “A specific-task contract in Polish legal conditions can sometimes act as a substitute for employment, but it largely applies to people who do not wish to be employed under an employment contract,” Berek said.